pawelstryczek/Playwright-.NET-Demo-Second/README.md

-#Playwright in .Net environment in classic way (async way)
+# Playwright in .Net environment in classic way (async way)

-What you can find:
+## What you can find:
-1)Page object model apprach
+1) Page object model apprach
-2)Connection with NUnit
+2) Connection with NUnit